haskell/cabal/doc/getting-started.rst

 terminal with some embellishment.

 ..
 TIP::
-   If you installed ``cabal`` a while ago but haven't used it recently you may need to update the package index, you can do this by running ``cabal update``.
+   If you installed :term:`cabal` a while ago but haven't used it recently you may need to update the package index, you can do this by running ``cabal update``.